Conversation theory: Cognitive Reflector

 From conversation theory, Pask developed what he called a "Cognitive Reflector".
 This is a virtual machine for selecting and executing concepts or topics from an entailment mesh shared by at least a pair of participants.
 It features an external modelling facility on which agreement between, say, a teacher and pupil may be shown by reproducing public descriptions of behaviour.
 We see this in essay and report writing or the "practicals" of science teaching.

-Lp was Pask's protolanguage which produced operators like Ap which concurrently executes the concept, Con, of a Topic, T, to produce a Description, D. Thus:

-Ap(Con(T)) => D(T), where => stands for produces.
+Lp was Pask's protolanguage which produced operators like Ap which concurrently executes the concept, Con, of a Topic, T, to produce a Description, D. Thus:$AP(CON)\Rightarrow D(T)$where => stands for produces.

 A succinct account of these operators is presented in Pask Amongst many insights he points out that three indexes are required for concurrent execution, two for parallel and one to designate a serial process.
 He subsumes this complexity by designating participants A, B, etc.

 In Commentary toward the end of Pask, he states:

 The form not the content of the theories (conversation theory and interactions of actors theory) return to and is congruent with the forms of physical theories; such as wave particle duality (the set theoretic unfoldment part of conversation theory is a radiation and its reception is the interpretation by the recipient of the descriptions so exchanged, and vice versa).
 The particle aspect is the recompilation by the listener of what a speaker is saying.
-Theories of many universes, one at least for each participant A and one to participant B- are bridged by analogy.
+Theories of many universes, one at least for each participant A and one to participant B are bridged by analogy.
 As before this is the truth value of any interaction; the metaphor for which is culture itself.